MichaelK353/Policy-Analysis/README.md

 why the programme failed, and why it has restarted.
 The analysis provides timely decision-making guidance as Poland’s plans for a new nuclear power plant enter an advanced stage, as well as wider energy policy agenda-setting lessons.

+**Technology Policy Stringency and Greenhouse Gas Emissions:** Statistical/Econometric analysis of the relationship between technology policy stringency and GHG Emissions reductions.
+First Difference OLS and Differenence-in-Difference models were used to investigate causality.
+Policy recommendations were made based on the findings.